Textural surfaces are juxtaposed with smooth planes and glazes on each canvas. Read more –>

 “The distinctive use of colour in my work is a statement of identity, reflecting the visualisation of the external world mediated by internal feelings.
 Each painting is a very long journey for me, evolving over a period of time.
 It is through overpainting and wiping back that my work is achieved.
 The gems of light and colour are built on continually changing foundations.”

 Lorna Wilson continues to exhibit her work both nationally and internationally.
 Her work is represented in numerous public, private and corporate collections around the world and has been used on the cover of a number of high profile publications.

-See also a selection of prints by Lorna Wilson here.
+See also a selection of Limited Edition Prints by Lorna Wilson here.